John Barber White: Career

 In 1868, White with two brothers named Jenner bought a tract of about 200 acre of pine in Youngstown, Pennsylvania.
 In 1870, White purchased the Jenners' interest and became associated with R. A. Kinnear of Youngstown in owning lumber yards in Brady and Petrolia, Pennsylvania.
 In 1874, White sold his interests in the lumber yards and moved to Tidioute, Pennsylvania.
 In Tidioute, White purchased the Arcade mill and opened a lumberyard in Scrubgrass.
 In 1876, White moved to Youngstown and purchased a stave, heading and shingle mill in Irvineton.
 White was a Republican, but was nominated for the Pennsylvania legislature by the Democratic and the Greenback Party.
 He served as a member of the Pennsylvania House of Representatives from 1878 to 1879 and ran a newspaper called Warren County News in Warren County for two years.
 Afterward, he bought the paper's stock and sold it to C. E. White.
 In 1880, White, the Grandin brothers and others organized the Missouri Lumber and Mining Company in Grandin, Missouri.
-H. H. Cumings, Jahu Hunter and L. L. Hunter also funded the venture.
+Henry H. Cumings, Jahu Hunter and L. L. Hunter also funded the venture.
 The business was later moved to West Eminence, Missouri, and the company was established in 1892 in Kansas City.
 He moved to Kansas City and served as president and general manager of the company.